konstantinzolotarev/sails-hook-adminpanel/docs/Configuration.md

 | `linkAssets`      | Will create a symlink to Admin panel assets.
 Anyway AP will try to load all assets from /admin/**** and you could copy them manually
 | `identifierField` | Default identifier field into models.
 This field will be used as identifier.
 Default: `id`
 | `instances`       | Configuration for instances.
 Read below...
+| `showORMtime`     | Set `true` for enable showing fields createdAt and updatedAt in edit and add sections
 ## Instances

 Admin panel devided into `instances` and this is a main part of configuration.